About Franz Seifert

 In this interview Seifert describes his childhood in Vienna and in Mittersill, his education in Vienna, his family, his research work, and his cooperation with partners, especially with Siemens in the surface acoustic wave arena.

 FRANZ SEIFERT: An Interview conducted by Clemens Ruppel and Robert Weigel, Vienna, August 24, 2015.
 Interview #753 for the IEEE History Center, the Institute of Electrical and Electronic Engineers, Inc.

 This manuscript is being made available for research purposes only.
 All literary rights in the manuscript including the right to publish, are reserved to the IEEE History Center.
 No part of the manuscript may be quoted for publication without the written permission of the Director of the IEEE History Center.

-Request for permission to quote for publication should be addressed to the IEEE History Center Oral History Program, IEEE History Center at Stevens Institute of Technology, Castle point on Hudson, Hoboken, NJ 07030 USA or email@example.com.
+Request for permission to quote for publication should be addressed to the IEEE History Center Oral History Program, IEEE History Center, 445 Hoes Lane, Piscataway, NJ 08854 USA or firstname.lastname@example.org.
 It should include identification of the specific passages to be quoted, anticipated use of the passage, and identification of the user.

 It is recommended that this oral history be cited as follows:

 Franz Seifert, an oral history conducted by Robert Weigel and Clemens Ruppel, Vienna, Austria, August 24, 2015

 INTERVIEWERS: Clemens Ruppel, Robert Weigel

 DATE: August 24, 2015